localhost2117/SPINS/README.md

    sudo apt install python3-tk python3-lgpio python3-pygame
    pip3 install pygame

----

 ## Usage

-Run the project with:
+Run the project with main.py in any of the versions

-python3 main.py

 **Interaction Overview:**